Spring Dance Program

-Each spring semester Accademia dell’Arte offers a unique dance program designed in partnership with Goucher College (Baltimore, Maryland) and Prof. Karen Dearborn at Muhlenberg College (Allentown, Pennsylvania)
+Each spring semester Accademia dell’Arte offers a unique, dynamic dance program designed in partnership with Professor Karen Dearborn at Muhlenberg College and Goucher College.

 Spring Semester Application Deadline: